All products are handmade in small batches with locally sourced natural ingredients wherever possible.

 Coconut Oil readily absorbs into the skin and penetrate deeply and as a result promotes younger looking skin.
 It is excellent for dry skin.
 Coconut oil contains antimicrobial agents, vitamin E, and proteins that aid in tissue repair.
 Can clog pores and should not be used by people with acne prone skin.

 Hemp Seed Oil is high in omega fatty acids and vitamin E. It conditions hair and helps build keratin to promote hair strength.
-It does not contain THC.
+It does not contain THC or CBD.
+For external use only, cannot be ingested.

 Jojoba Oil moisturizes and strengthens hair.
 It does not build up on hair, but keeps it soft and manageable.
 Adds shine and helps tame wild hairs.